 Very rare reports of poorly documented neuroleptic malignant syndrome (NMS) have been received.
 In most of these reports, patients were also receiving other medications.
 It is uncertain what role Ritalin played in these cases.

 Adverse drug reactions from spontaneous reports and literature cases (frequency not known):

 The following adverse drug reactions have been derived from post-marketing experience with Ritalin via spontaneous case reports and literature cases.
 Because these reactions are reported voluntarily from a population of uncertain size, it is not possible to reliably estimate their frequency, which is therefore categorized as not known.
 Adverse drug reactions are listed according to system organ classes in MedDRA.
 Within each system organ class, ADRs are presented in order of decreasing seriousness.
 (See Table 2.)

 Click on icon to see table/diagram/image

 Additional adverse reactions reported with other methylphenidate-containing products:

 The list as follows shows adverse reactions not listed for Ritalin (see Table 1) that have been reported with other methylphenidate-containing products based on clinical studies data and post-marketing spontaneous reports.

 Hypersensitivity reactions such as auricular swelling.

-Irritability, aggression, affect lability, abnormal behaviour or thinking, anger, suicidal ideation or attempt (including completed suicide), mood altered, mood swings, hypervigilance, mania, disorientation, libido disorder, apathy, repetitive behaviours, over-focusing, confusional state, dependence.
+Irritability, affect lability, abnormal behavior or thinking, anger, mood altered, mood swings, hypervigilance, mania, disorientation, libido disorder, apathy, repetitive behaviors, over-focusing, confusional state, dependence.
 Cases of abuse and dependence have been described, more often with immediate-release formulations.